PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 08:00:59
+Last updated: 2024-04-05 08:01:32
-Random Quote: There's proving and there's knowing. -  Bill Oakley
+Random Quote: Good and evil are a question of perspective - Mikkel